informalsystems/hermes/guide/src/commands/queries/client.md

 DESCRIPTION:
     Query the identifiers of all clients on a chain

-FLAGS:
-        --host-chain <HOST_CHAIN_ID>
-            Identifier of the chain to query

 OPTIONS:
         --omit-chain-ids
             Omit printing the reference (or target) chain for each client

         --reference-chain <REFERENCE_CHAIN_ID>
             Filter for clients which target a specific chain id (implies '--omit-chain-ids')

+REQUIRED:
+        --host-chain <HOST_CHAIN_ID>    Identifier of the chain to query
 ```

 __Example__